 ~Excerpts from Walt Whitman’s Song of Myself, 46

-So the deeper meaning, the Taoist meaning, is empty your own boat and you won’t have to worry about other boats, not because boats won't collide, but because other won’t exist.
+So the deeper meaning, the Taoist meaning, is empty your own boat and you won’t have to worry about any other boats, not because boats won't collide, but because "other" won’t exist.
 No you.
 No other.
 No problem.

 This blog post was also published at New Ventures West, a company that trains coaches.